alwinjosegeorge/LoveCapsule/README.md

-# EverWish – Time Capsule 💌
+# LoveCapsule – Time Capsule 💌

-EverWish is a web application that allows users to create and preserve digital wishes (text, voice, video) and schedule them for future delivery.
+LoveCapsule is a web application that allows users to create and preserve digital wishes (text, voice, video) and schedule them for future delivery.
 It acts as a secure, long-term time capsule for personal messages, memories, and legacy communication.

 [Live Demo](https://lovecapsule.vercel.app/)